 As noted previously in this Exhibit, the AWWI conducted an analysis of 59 post-construction monitoring studies completed for wind energy facilities in the northeastern U.S. (including New York) and reported an overall mean bat fatality rate of 8.65 bats/MW/year (AWWI, 2020b).
-Based on this mean bat fatality rate for the northeastern U.S. and a maximum generating capacity of 100 MW, the Facility could potentially result in the loss of approximately 865 bats/year.
-The Fenner Wind Farm, Munnsville Wind Farm, and Cody Road Wind Farm could potentially result in annual losses of 260, 303, and 87 bats/year, respectively.
-Therefore, the Facility's contribution to cumulative bat mortality is estimated to be approximately 57% within 5 miles.
-Thus, the Facility's addition of 24 new wind turbines in New York State will increase the potential numbers of bat fatalities.
-However, it is important to note that these estimates are likely conservative, and do not fully account for the fatality reductions that will be achieved by implementing operational curtailment.
-During pre-application consultations, the Office of Renewable Energy Siting (ORES) provided a bat fatality rate of 7.2 bats/MW/year for wind energy facilities in New York State (which is lower than the mean bat fatality rate reported by the AWWI) and indicated that curtailment would be expected to reduce bat fatalities substantially for certain species (i.e., up to 85%, or a minimization factor of 0.15).
+Based on this mean bat fatality rate for the northeastern U.S. and a maximum generating capacity of 99 MW, the Facility could potentially result in the loss of approximately 856 bats/year.
+The Facility's addition of 24 new wind turbines in New York State will increase the potential numbers of bat fatalities.
+However, it is important to note that this estimate does not fully account for the fatality reductions that will be achieved by implementing operational curtailment.
+During pre-application consultations, ORES provided a bat fatality rate of 7.2 bats/MW/year for wind energy facilities in

+New York State (which is lower than the mean bat fatality rate reported by the AWWI) and indicated that curtailment would be expected to reduce bat fatalities substantially for certain species (i.e., up to 85%, or a minimization factor of 0.15).

-Based on the ORES-provided bat fatality rate for New York State and a maximum generating capacity of 100 MW, the estimated bat fatality rate for the Facility (without curtailment applied) would be approximately 720 bats/year.
+Based on the ORES-provided bat fatality rate for New York State and a maximum generating capacity of 99 MW, the estimated bat fatality rate for the Facility (without curtailment applied) would be approximately 713 bats/year.
 Depending on the species, curtailment would then be expected to substantially reduce bat fatalities for most species.
 For example, a study conducted for two wind energy facilities in northeast Illinois demonstrated that curtailment alone reduced overall bat mortality by 42.5%, and curtailment combined with the use of acoustic deterrents reduced overall bat mortality by 66.9%, with species-specific reductions ranging from 58.1% to 94.4% (Good et al., 2022).
-The Facility's planned curtailment schedule would also be anticipated to substantially reduce annual and total numbers of bat fatalities.
-In addition, the Facility may also employ ultrasonic acoustic bat deterrent systems and/or other similar technologies during operation to further reduce bat fatalities and the Facility's contribution to cumulative bat mortality.
+The Facility's planned curtailment schedule would also be anticipated to substantially reduce the annual and total numbers of bat fatalities.
+In addition, the Facility may also employ ultrasonic acoustic bat deterrent systems and/or other similar technologies during operation to further reduce bat fatalities and the Facility's contribution to bat mortality.